-Reports required under section 95 of the Banking (Prudential Supervision) Act 1989
+Reviews required under section 95 of the Banking (Prudential Supervision) Act 1989

-On 23 March 2021, the Reserve Bank issued two notices to the Bank under section 95 of the Banking (Prudential Supervision) Act 1989 requiring the Bank to supply two external reviews to the Reserve Bank (the 'Risk Governance Review' and the 'Liquidity Review').
+On 23 March 2021, the Reserve Bank issued two notices to the Bank under section 95 of the Banking (Prudential Supervision) Act 1989 requiring the Bank to supply two external reviews to the Reserve Bank: one review related to risk governance, and the other related to liquidity risk management and culture.
 These reviews only applied to the Bank and not to the Ultimate Parent Bank or its NZ Branch.